0cjs/sedoc/docker/security.md

 The same of course applies to making the Docker daemon socket available to any account (root or not) inside a container.

+Further discussion and warnings from others:
-Also see [lvh blog] for more details and a video.
+- [lvh blog] for more details and a video.
+- [Docker][dw-docker] on the Debian Wiki (big warning at top of page)
+- [Linux users: running docker without sudo is dangerous][suixo] by suixo.

 User/UID in Container
 ---------------------